scylladb/scylla-manager/docs/source/backup/restore-a-backup.rst

 Make sure Scylla cluster is up
 ==============================

-Make sure that your Scylla cluster is up (:ref:`Nodetool Status <nodetool-status>`) and that there are no issues with networking, disk space, or memory.
+Make sure that your Scylla cluster is up (`Nodetool Status <https://docs.scylladb.com/operating-scylla/nodetool-commands/status/>`_) and that there are no issues with networking, disk space, or memory.
 If you need help you can check official documentation on `operational procedures for cluster management <https://docs.scylladb.com/operating-scylla/procedures/cluster-management/>`_.

 Install Scylla Manager